wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/objectives.md

 - Is the objective relevant for our business?

-<br> *Let’s apply this rubric to the objective we reached in our scenario example:*
+## Scenario example

-**Scenario Example:**
+Let’s apply this rubric to the objective we reached in our scenario example.

 **Objective: Transform Surface to be an Enterprise Business**

-Key Result: To be completed in a later module.
+- Key Result: [To be completed]

-Key Result: To be completed in a later module.
+- Key Result: [To be completed]

-Key Result: To be completed in a later module.
+- Key Result: [To be completed]

-Project: To be completed in a later module.
+- Project: [To be completed]

-Project: To be completed in a later module.
+- Project: [To be completed]

  When looking at the above rubric, we can check each of the requirements off.
 As noted through the team’s conversation, the objective does define an area of focus, is qualitative, inspires their team and is relevant for their business.

 But they’re not done yet!
 Now that the team has defined their objective, they need to move onto defining the outcomes that they’re aiming to achieve in the form of key results.
 This is where things start to get more challenging.